Principal component analysis for second-order stationary vector time series: Methodology

-\begin{example} Before we spell out how to find the segmentation transformation $\bA$ in general, we consider the monthly temperatures (in Celsius) in January 1954 -- December 1998 in 7 cities (i.e. Nanjing, Dongtai, Huoshan, Hefei, Shanghai, Anqing and Hangzhou) in Eastern China; see Fig.\ref{7cityTem}.
-Fig.\ref{7cityTemACF} are the plots of the cross correlations of those 7 temperature time series.
+\begin{example} Before we spell out how to find the segmentation transformation $\bA$ in general, we consider the monthly temperatures of 7 cities (Nanjing, Dongtai, Huoshan, Hefei, Shanghai, Anqing and Hangzhou) in Eastern China from January 1954 to December 1998.
+Fig \ref{7cityTemACF}(a) plots the cross correlations of these 7 temperature time series.
 Both the autocorrelation of each component series and the cross correlation between any two component series are dominated by the annual temperature fluctuation; showing the strong periodicity with the period 12.
-For this data set, $n=540$ and $p=7$.
+Now we apply the linear transformation $\bx_t = \bA^{-1} \by_t$ with